 6. Build an emergency fund

-Unforeseen expenses can derail even the strongest financial plans, and that’ why setting up an emergency fund is critical for sound monetary health.
+Unforeseen expenses can derail even the strongest financial plans, and that’s why setting up an emergency fund is critical for sound monetary health.
 Even more so in the case of newlywed budget planning, as you’re building wealth and financial security from scratch.

 Set aside some amount each month to cater to emergencies such as vehicle repair, house repairs, illness or hospitalization, and so on.
 Even if you get by a long time without needing to use this fund, don’t cut back or use it up.
+You can consider setting up a joint account for this purpose, where you each contribute 10%, 5% or even 1% of your earnings each month.

-It will save the day for you in troubled times – and those hit every marriage at some point.
+An emergency will save the day for you in troubled times – and those hit every marriage at some point.

 7. Start making investments